 This doesn’t mean that MOFU content has to be pushy or salesy.
-On the contrary - it should feel genuine, transparent, and credible.
-It should turn your business into a reliable source of information that your audience can trust and rely on.
+On the contrary—it should feel genuine, transparent, and credible.
+It should turn your business into a reliable source of information that your audience can trust and count on.

 Take a minute to put yourself in your customer’s shoes.
 Think about their buyer’s journey.

 After your prospects read your TOFU content—or that of your competitors—they now understand their problem better.
 Since TOFU content often sheds light on the type of solution prospects need to solve their problem, the next stage in their journey becomes researching those solutions.

 Now, they’ve entered the consideration phase.
 This means that they’re considering your products or services.
 This is your opportunity to influence their decision through content that acknowledges their problems and shows them why your solution is their best choice.

 That’s where MOFU content stands in the sales funnel.
 It’s still educating your audience, but it’s also positioning your solution as the best option for them.

 Your top-of-the-funnel content addresses people with little to no awareness of your products or services.
 It creates more leads.

 Your bottom-of-the-funnelcontent addresses people already familiar with your products or services and almost ready to buy.
 It helps you turn prospects into customers.

 But how about your middle-of-the-funnel content?
 It’s the grey area.
 It addresses people who don’t neatly fit into either category.
 They are aware of your products or services, but they aren’t ready to buy.
 They’re considering many solutions and need more information before choosing yours.
 They need more convincing.